Hathoney/Ling-de-Long/README.md

 ![isn't she gorgeous](images⁩/IMG_0560.jg)

-#Daisy gets her nick-name from the song "Daisy Daisy give me your answer do.
+Daisy gets her nick-name from the song "Daisy Daisy give me your answer do.
 I'm half crazy all for the love of you"

+I'd love to be writing more about the girls but right now I'm havin' trouble building with pages.....they say it's easy but I'm not so sure...

 ```